Alberta Record

 Why it matters

-- This action shifts the governance and management authority over specific natural resources from the provincial to the federal jurisdiction.
+• Shifts governance and management authority over specific natural resources from provincial to federal jurisdiction.

-- The transfer impacts the long-term planning and regulatory framework for resource extraction and subsurface use in the specified settlements.
+• Impacts long-term planning and regulatory frameworks for resource extraction and subsurface use in the specified settlements.

 Other governance concerns